 Requirement Name: Protecting sessions – inactivity timeout

-Requirement Description: An OAM user interactive session shall be terminated automatically after a specified period of inactivity.
+Requirement Description: An O&M user interactive session shall be terminated automatically after a specified period of inactivity.
 It shall be possible to configure an inactivity time-out period.

 Note: The kind of activity required to reset the timeout timer depends on the type of user session.